elastic/integrations/packages/system/docs/README.md

 ### Service

-The `service` metricset reports on the status of systemd services.
+The `service` dataset reports on the status of systemd services.

-This metricset is available on:
+This dataset is available on:

 - Linux